Search: 2184 results

 And they put them in order by lot, one with another that there should be rulers in the sanctuary and lords before God as well of the sons of Ithamar as of the sons of Eleazar.

-These also cast lots just as their relatives the sons of Aaron in the presence of David the king, Zadok, Ahimelech, and the heads of the fathers’ households of the priests and of the Levites—the head of fathers’ households as well as those of his younger brother.
+And they also cast lots along with their brothers, the sons of Aaron, before David the king, and Zadok, and Ahimelech, and the chief of the fathers of the priests and Levites, the head of the fathers, as well as his younger brother.

-And they cast lots, ward against ward, as well the small as the great, the teacher as the scholar.
+And they cast lots with one another over the charges, the small as well as the great, the teacher with the scholar.

-And they cast lots, as well the small as the great, according to the house of their fathers, for every gate.
+And they cast lots, the small as well as the great, according to their fathers' houses, for every gate.

 To Shuppim and to Hosah, westward, near the refuse-gate, in the causeway that goeth up, - one ward as well as another.